djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 ```

 We can see that 68% of the program's cost is spent in this function.
 A lot of
-our cost is spend on retrieving potential hits from the QuadTree, but there
+our cost is spent on retrieving potential hits from the QuadTree, but there
 isn't all that much that can be done about that...
 The same goes for the many
 calls to `pow()` when computing the distance between trees.